 The Waratah fleet is the pride of Sydney’s network, delivering unprecedented reliability, availability, safety and comfort.
-As an order of 78 trains, it stands as the largest single order of rolling stock in Australia’s history.
+It is Australia’s largest single order of rollingstock.

 Spanning more than 250 km of double track, and employing more than 2,200 people including 1,200 tram drivers and 200 authorised officers and customer service employees, Melbourne's tram network is the largest in the world.

 Operated by Keolis Downer, their mantra of 'think like a passenger' guides the team to create the best possible travelling experience for the 3.5 million passengers who use the network every week.

 The next 10 years will see Keolis Downer further improve passenger service, operations and asset performance, while delivering more value for money for Victorians.

 The Gold Coast's magnificent beach-front light rail service is driving prosperity and growth to one of Australia's largest cities and most popular tourist destinations.

 Operated by Keolis Downer, the G:Link runs 14 trams along 13 kilometres with 16 stations from Broadbeach to Gold Coast University Hospital.